First Hawaiian Bank Rated 'Outstanding' for

-First Hawaiian Bank received a rating of "Outstanding" in its recent evaluation by the Federal Deposit Insurance Corporation (FDIC) for its performance under the Community Reinvestment Act (CRA) which encourages banks to support the borrowing needs of all of its communities including low-and-moderate income areas.
-This is the sixth consecutive evaluation in which First Hawaiian Bank has received an "Outstanding" rating.
-Only 7.5 % of all U. S. banks received an "Outstanding" rating.
+First Hawaiian Bank received a rating of "Outstanding" in its most recent evaluation by the Federal Deposit Insurance Corporation (FDIC) for its performance under the Community Reinvestment Act (CRA).
+This act encourages banks to support the borrowing needs of all of its communities, including the low-and-moderate income areas, consistent with safe and sound operation of the institution.
+This marked the ninth consecutive evaluation, dating back to 1995, in which First Hawaiian Bank had received an "Outstanding" rating.

-The bank's overall Outstanding rating is a function of First Hawaiian’s performance under the Lending, Investment, and Services test.
-The bank received an Outstanding rating on all three tests.
+The bank's overall Outstanding rating is a function of First Hawaiian Bank's performance under the Lending, Investment, and Services tests.
+The bank received an Outstanding rating on all three of the Investment, Lending, and Service tests.

-The rating recognizes the bank's record and commitment to meet the credit and financial services needs of the entire community it serves.
-From September 2006 through October 2009, First Hawaiian Bank made loans totaling more than $737 million to support affordable housing projects, non-profit organizations serving low- and moderate-income individuals, economic development, and the revitatalization and stabilization of low-and moderate-income areas.
+The rating recognizes the bank's commitment to meet the credit and financial services needs of the entire community it serves.
+During the last exam period, from March 2016 through September 2018, First Hawaiian Bank made loans totaling approximately $975.1 million to support affordable housing projects, non-profit organizations serving low- and moderate-income individuals, economic development, and the revitalization and stabilization of low-and moderate-income areas.

-The Community Reinvestment Act is a 1977 federal law which encourages federally insured deposit-taking institutions to serve the credit needs of all segments of the population of communities where they do business.
-Compliance with the act is monitored and enforced by the three federal bank regulatory agencies including the FDIC, FRB, and OCC.
+Compliance with the Community Reinvestment Act is monitored and enforced by the three federal bank regulatory agencies including the FDIC, FRB, and OCC.